-Deservedly identified as one of the most successful multi-academy trusts in the UK, Leigh Academies Trust (LAT) is a medium-sized trust who make a positive impact on over 15,000 student’s lives in the Kent and South East London areas.
+Identified as one of the most successful multi-academy trusts in the UK, Leigh Academies Trust (LAT) is a medium-sized trust who make a positive impact on over 20,000 student’s lives in the Kent and South East London areas.

-At present, 23 of the schools KMT works with are part of Leigh Academies Trust.
+At present, 31 of the schools KMT work with are part of LAT.
 We have a fantastic mix of primary, secondary and SEN schools across Greenwich, Dartford, Medway and Maidstone.
-All applications are submitted centrally and from working with you closely to assess your needs, skills and location, we partner you with the academy who will offer you the best training year.
+All applications are handled by LAT’s central Recruitment Team and from working with you closely to assess your needs, skills and location, we partner you with the academy who will offer you the best training.

 About the accredited body